rasutt/Close-Kin-CaPow/Things to do.md

 ### Things to do

--   Change model lists to arrays to simplify code?
-No for loop and list indexing.
-No check list, just individual reactives.

 -   Take a break and get away from your work.

 -   Make it simulate populations when button pressed in sim tab.